cipherstash/crypto-benches/README.md

 Feel free to open a PR and add your own results if your system is different to the ones tested below.

+Please include details of the system you test with in the PR.

 _Updated to include AWS LC AES-GCM-SIV benches_

 | System | OS | Results |